Dr Ulrich Kusenack

 Plett, M/ Hofmann, CS/ Kusenack, U/ Lehmann, P

-Atypical aneurysm of the great saphenous vein clinically presenting as a subcutaneous tumor of the thigh
+Atypical aneurysm of the great saphenous vein clinically presenting as a subcutaneous tumour of the thigh

 Journal of the German Dermatological Society